Post-MCO Covid-19 Safety Policy

 - Children unable to enter Sabah

 The school will arrange work for students in these situations on a case by case basis.

 12. Work Preparation for Staff

-- All staff must use the MySejahtera App on entry to school each day
+- All staff must use and display the MySejahtera App on entry to school each day

-- On entry and exit staff must use the provided hand sanitiser in shared rooms
+- On entry and exit of shared rooms staff must use the provided hand sanitiser in shared rooms

 - Staff must wear a face mask at all times

 - Teachers and TLAs are advised to prepare lessons in their respective classrooms and maintain minimum 1 metre distance from each other

 - If materials are in common areas, the maximum number of adults allowed will depend on the size of the space at any one time allowing for physical distancing.
 In the staffroom, staff must not sit more than two per table

 - When there is more than one person in the preparation area, they must stand or sit facing away from each other and maintain a safe physical distance